Cycling74/cv.jit/ReadMe.md

 sudo make install
 ```

-The necessary libraries should now be in the "/usr/local/opencv2/lib" folder, or elsewhere if you used a different **CMAKE_INSTALL_PREFIX**.
+The necessary libraries should now be in the "/usr/local/opencv2/lib" directory, or elsewhere if you used a different **CMAKE_INSTALL_PREFIX**.

 Before we install OpenCV 4, we must download the opencv_contrib module, which is distributed separately.